paritytech/prdoc/README.md

 <img src="https://github.com/paritytech/prdoc/actions/workflows/quick-check.yml/badge.svg?branch=master" alt="badge" />
 </figure>

-`prdoc` is a tool helping with `.prdoc` files. `.prdoc` files are YAML files following a defined schema and helping with code change documentation.
+`prdoc` is a tool designed to help generating, checking and loading `.prdoc` files.
+`.prdoc` files are YAML files adhering to defined JSON schema and helping with code change documentation.

 While platform like Github allow a simple description for a Pull Request (PR), this is limited to a title, description and some labels.

-The description itself is often used to describe the change but not document it.
+The description of a PR itself is often used to describe the change but not document it in a structured fashion.

-The schema can be found here: [prdoc\_schema\_user.json](prdoc_schema_user.json).
+A sample schema can be found here: [prdoc\_schema\_user.json](prdoc_schema_user.json) but each repository is free to define its own JSON Schema.

+## Features

+-   [generate command](#_install) to create new PRDoc files

+-   [scan command](#_scan): to quickly scan for PRDOc files in a folder

+-   [check command](#_check): to check one or more PRDOc files

+-   [load command](#_load): to load one or more PRDoc files

 ## Install

     cargo install prdoc

-Alternatively, you may use a the container image if you prefer not installing anything on your system:
+Alternatively, you may use a the container image if you prefer not installing anything on your system.
+See the [Containers](#_containers) section for more details on containers.

-    podman run --rm -it -v $PWD:/repo paritytech/prdoc --help

-        ENGINE=podman
-        DOC_PATH="$PWD/tests/data/some"
-        $ENGINE run --rm -it -v $DOC_PATH:/repo paritytech/prdoc --help
-        $ENGINE run --rm -it -v $DOC_PATH:/repo paritytech/prdoc scan --all
-        $ENGINE run --rm -it -v $DOC_PATH:/repo paritytech/prdoc check
-        $ENGINE run --rm -it -v $DOC_PATH:/repo paritytech/prdoc load

-The container image is working by default in `/repo` so it makes it simpler if you mount your repo there as shown above.

-## Features

--   generate new documents

--   scan for `prdoc` in a folder

--   check `prdoc` files

--   load/aggregate `prdoc` files

 ## Philosophy